wchiquito/jj-for-everyone.github.io/src/install.md

 # Installation and setup

 There are many ways to install Jujutsu and the best one depends on your system.
-If you don't care at all about how Jujutsu is installed and you just want to get it over with, you can copy-paste these commands:
+If you don't care at all about how Jujutsu is installed, you can copy-paste these commands:

 ```sh
 curl https://mise.run | sh